ok4chisom/03-Create-An-Alias-Record-iN-Amazon-Route53/README.md

 <h2>Solution Overview</h2>

+- <b>Register a domain name (if you don't have one)
-- <b>Create an S3 Bucket and enable static website hosting
+- Create an S3 bucket to host your website
-- Grant permission to bucket to allow public access and read access to everyone
-- Upload HTML code for web site
-- View the website using the bucket endpoint created</b>
+- Link the S3 website to the domain name

 <h2>Detailed Steps:</h2>

 <p align="center">

-Navigate to the “S3" resource on AWS
+Open Route 53

+If you don't have a domain name registered, register a domain name using these steps https://aws.amazon.com/getting-started/hands-on/get-a-domain/ (Note that this cost $12 per year in the US).
+If you have a Domain name registered, skip to step 3.

 Select "Create Bucket" and give the bucket a name: <br/>
 <img src="https://i.imgur.com/vGXPAML.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>